Skip To Main Content

 Don Danklefsen has served as head coach for Trine softball since 2004, overseeing the completion of team’s transition from NAIA to NCAA Division III and developing the program into a one of the nation’s best.
-Along the way he has accumulated a 638-201 record and a .760 winning percentage as he enters the 21st season at the helm.
+Along the way he has accumulated a 684-206 record and a .769 winning percentage as he enters the 22nd season at the helm.

 After setting new standards for the program with a third-place finish in 2019 and as national runners-up in 2022, the Thunder traveled to Marshall, Texas for the 2023 finals with just one last hill to climb.
-Their prospects looked grim after a dropping their first contest of in the double-elimination event.
+Their prospects looked grim after dropping their first contest of in the double-elimination event.
 They responded by reeling off four-straight for a repeat appearance in the championship series.
 After another loss to start the best-of-three series against Salisbury University, the Thunder secured their championship by sweeping the decisive day of the tournament.

 On that final day, Anna Koeppl started the first game with five and a third innings of perfect pitching before being relieved by Alexis Michon who recorded a save in the 6-2 victory.
 Michon then pitched a two-hitter in the winner-take-all contest.
 But it was Carolyn Biel who played hero, making a highlight reel catch behind the plate, which showed up in the ESPN SportsCenter Top 10 later that night, and then walked-off the game in the bottom of the seventh inning for the 1-0 win.

-Danklefsen has also brought the team to international recognition by way of a hidden ball trick that sent the team to the final site of the NCAA tournament in 2019.
+Danklefsen has even brought the team to international recognition by way of a hidden ball trick that sent the team to the final site of the NCAA tournament in 2019.
 After securing ESPN SportsCenter Top 10 status, the play was aired on news and sports programs across the globe, reaching as far as Japan.

 The Thunder are also a perennial power in the Michigan Intercollegiate Athletic Association.
-They have captured MIAA regular-season titles in 2007, 2008, 2009, 2012, 2013, 2014, 2015, 2016, 2019, 2021, 2022, 2023, and 2024.
-Danklefsen has led the Thunder to the MIAA Tournament crown ten times, including the past three seasons.
+They have captured MIAA regular-season titles 14 times, including every year since 2021.
+Danklefsen has led the Thunder to the MIAA Tournament crown 11 times, including the past four seasons.
 During the 2014 season, Trine set the all-time MIAA mark for most consecutive wins with 46- a streak that eventually reached 49 games.

 Danklefsen's players also have held several national records.
 During the 2015 season, Searles became NCAA Division IIIs all-time leader in hits, triples and runs scored.
 She retains both the triples and runs scored marks to this day.
 Sarah Belote holds the national records for most home runs, RBIs and total bases in a game.